by Anne Parsonage

 v.
 Try to nurture respect/reverence for nature … for all of God’s Creation (for every sentient being … for all the plant life … for every molecule of existence) … it’s all a manifestation of the Divine.

 vi.
-Try to live a life of service (this helps to fulfill the true need of the human soul, which is to share, and to open up one’s heart to others) … for example, while inter-relating with another person, constantly think about how to best serve his/her needs, on all levels of his/her being.
+Try to live a life of service (this helps to fulfill the true need of the human soul, which is to share, and to open up one’s heart to others) … for example, while inter-relating with another person, try to think about how to best serve his/her needs (in the context of widening his/her consciousness).
 Try to engage in work that makes a contribution to the Whole, not work which is limited to narrow personal pursuits.

 vii.
 Try to recognize and let go of old dysfunctional thought patterns and emotional attachments which prevent one from moving forward in the development of the consciousness.
 For example, opt-out of power games and co-dependent relationships.